askui/askui-dev-docs/docs/docs/general/07-Troubleshooting/linux.md

 echo $XDG_SESSION_TYPE
 ```

-If it says "wayland", you guessed it, you are running on Wayland.
+If it says `wayland` you guessed it, you are running on Wayland.

 As a solution, you can switch to Xorg instead of Wayland
 ([how to switch to Xorg](https://www.maketecheasier.com/switch-xorg-wayland-ubuntu1710/)).